High Caliber Legal Representation

 • Melson formula: This more complex version of the income shares uses a formula that takes the rising standard of living of either parent into account.

-Child support covers more than just the expense of food, shelter, clothes and medical care.
+Child support covers more than just the expense of food, shelter, clothes, and medical care.
 It is also intended to be used to pay for activities that enrich the child’s life.
-Examples of this would be music lessons, sports activities and other crucial formative experiences.
+Examples of this would be music lessons, sports activities, and other crucial formative experiences.
+Ultimately, the most important factor considered when it comes to determining a child support arrangement is the child’s best interests, and so courts can deviate from the standard support guideline if they believe doing so is necessary for protecting a child’s best interests.